aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/ristretto255.md

 ## Function `new_scalar_from_bytes`

-Given a sequence of 32 bytes, checks if they canonically-encode a Scalar and return it.
-Otherwise, returns None.
+Given a sequence of 32 bytes, checks if they canonically&#45;encode a Scalar and return it.<br/> Otherwise, returns None.

 <pre><code>public fun new_scalar_from_bytes(bytes: vector&lt;u8&gt;): option::Option&lt;ristretto255::Scalar&gt;<br/></code></pre>